JoshuaPaulsen/sbox-addon-checkpoint-system/README.md

-# Checkpoint System for S&box
+# Checkpoint System for the S&box engine

 Place and manage checkpoints in your S&box game with a built-in editor tool.
 Left-click to place checkpoints directly in the scene — no manual component wiring required.